UPPS 05.06.03 - Student Travel

 In this policy, university-sanctioned travel is defined as travel more than 25 miles away from campus, which occurs when any of the following applies:

 travel is recognized by the university as professional, educational, or is one in which the student group is serving as a representative of the university;

 travel is supervised by a faculty or staff member serving in their official capacity;

 institutional, departmental, or organizational resources are used;

 travel to the activity or event is funded and undertaken using a vehicle owned, leased, or rented by the university, including other modes of transportation; or

 This policy does not apply to travel undertaken by students to attend out-of-town recreational activities, or to engage in student teaching, internships, practicums, co-operative education observations or research, unless the research is organized by a member of the faculty.

 PROCEDURES FOR STUDENT TRAVEL REGARDING REGISTERED STUDENT ORGANIZATIONS

 Registered student organization travel is an organized event or activity that is required by the student organization when it occurs more than 25 miles away from campus.

 Registered student organizations that require travel from student members must submit completed applicable attachments described in Section 05., along with the required documents and information, to the Office of Student Involvement in the LBJ Student Center (Student Involvement @ LBJSC).
 Documents and information should be submitted at least 10 working days in advance of travel to the activity or event.

 PROCEDURES FOR INTERNATIONAL TRAVEL FOR STUDENTS

 Registered student organizations planning international travel are recommended to notify International Affairs and follow the guidelines provided by International Affairs, as well as notify Student Involvement @ LBJSC.

-Study abroad programs must coordinate with the Study Abroad Office to ensure compliance with policies and procedures established for out-of-country programs (see the Study Abroad website for more information).
+Education abroad programs must coordinate with the Education Abroad Office to ensure compliance with policies and procedures established for out-of-country programs (see the Education Abroad website for more information).

 TRAVEL AUTHORIZATION PROCEDURES